Apple, KB Home, Morton’s, Peabody, Rambus: U.S. Equity Movers

-Shares of the following companies may have-unusual moves in U.S. trading.
-Stock symbols are in parentheses, and prices are as of 8:15 a.m. in New York.
+Shares of the following companies had unusual moves in U.S. trading.
+Stock symbols are in parentheses, and prices are as of 4 p.m. in New York.

-To contact the reporter on this story: Jennifer Johnson in New York at email@example.com
+To contact the reporter on this story: Whitney Kisling in New York at email@example.com.

 To contact the editor responsible for this story: Nick Baker at firstname.lastname@example.org.